SayemTaher/PH-CT-Web-Development/README.md

 5. two column flex and use media query with flex direction column.
 6. multi column :use grid
 7. Responsive Menu
+----> Grid is layout first while flexbox is content first
+---> Grid is multi dimensional while flexbox is single dimensional.